 Amy Elizabeth Munz

-Amy Elizabeth Munz is the founder and Creative Director for The New Stage, Inc. A performance and multimedia artist with 16 years of experience, Munz has conceived and produced two full length performances in the past two years.
+Amy Elizabeth Munz is the Creative Director for The New Stage, Inc. A performance and multimedia artist with 16 years of experience, Munz has conceived and produced two full length performances in the past two years.

 The first was a piece she wrote, Being Antigone, and for which she was awarded a Northwestern University Struble Lab Grant.
 This piece interwove live performance with a three video screen installation.
 The show’s success in experimenting with a powerful new form is thanks in part to the direction of Henry Godinez, the advice of prominent national theater artists including Michael Rohd, and collaborations with a talented group of music, art, and film students.